Abu Dhabi Sports Championship set for thrilling finals weekend

 PHOTO

-Abu Dhabi school community is gearing up for a thrilling finals weekend of the Abu Dhabi Sports Championship for Schools and Universities.
+- Host of entertainment and fitness activities throughout the finals weekend to engage family and friends

-Hosted by Abu Dhabi Department of Education and Knowledge (ADEK), the weekend finals will be held at Abu Dhabi Cricket and Sports Hub from 1st to 3rd March.
+Abu Dhabi, UAE – Abu Dhabi school community is gearing up for a thrilling finals weekend of the Abu Dhabi Sports Championship for Schools and Universities.
+Hosted by Abu Dahbi Department of Education and Knowledge (ADEK), the weekend finals will be held at Abu Dhabi Cricket and Sports Hub from March 1-3.

 The grand finale day will see the official crowning ceremony starting with the winners’ parade, where over 1,000 student athletes will march to the podium accompanied by music bands and live entertainment shows.